Resonate-Protocol/website/src/code.md

 See [the GitHub repository](https://github.com/Resonate-Protocol/aioresonate) for documentation, source code, and examples.

-### Music Assistant Integration

-Music Assistant includes native support for the Resonate protocol, enabling synchronized music playback across multiple devices.

-See [the Music Assistant GitHub repository](TODO: Add Music Assistant GitHub URL) for more information about the integration.

-## Example Projects

-TODO: Add example projects and implementations using the Resonate protocol.

 ## Contributing

 The Resonate protocol is open source and welcomes contributions.
 Visit the [Resonate Protocol GitHub organization](https://github.com/Resonate-Protocol) to get involved.